chelliy/chelliy/README.md

 Hi, I’m Qingzhi You, you also can call me Chellie.

+Second year MSCS(Game Development) student at USC

 Finished undergraduate study at Georgia Institute of Technology, majoring in CS, Intelligent and Media threads.

-MSCS(Game Development) student at USC

 <!---